 BA (Honours) Business Management with Entrepreneurship

-Welcome to the degree where you’ll be in the driving seat, learning first hand what it’s like to set up your own company with the support of talent development sessions, industry professionals and entrepreneurs themselves.
+You’ll be in the driving seat, learning first hand what it’s like to set up your own company with the support of talent development sessions, industry professionals and entrepreneurs themselves.

 - UCAS code: N190

 - Tuition fees: (See Fees and Funding section)

 £9,250 per year for 2022/2023 entry

 - Entry requirements: Typical offer: 120 UCAS points (BBB at A levels) or assessment-based entry route

 - You will set-up and run your own business, supported by mentoring from business experts provided along the way.